 For these eco-friendly efforts, Ohio Wesleyan University students, faculty, and staff are being honored with a 2018 Northern Olentangy Watershed (NOW) Conservation Award.

-The award was presented at this summer’s NOW Festival to OWU’s Environment and Sustainability Program and accepted by program Director John Krygier, Ph.D.
+The award was presented at this summer’s NOW Festival to OWU’s Environment and Sustainability Department and accepted by program Director John Krygier, Ph.D.

 According to event organizers, the Conservation Award is given to “those individuals or groups within the watershed that exemplify the true spirit of environmental stewardship and preservation in the watershed” based on their “leadership, inspiration of work to others, utilization of innovative strategies and techniques to achieve meaningful results, and their ability to foster sustainable growth within the watershed community.”